W427697/Discord-/code/frameworks/nextjs/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Your mocked fonts will look something lke this:
+Your mocked fonts will look something like this:

 ```js
 // mocked-google-fonts.js